 If you do not see Application, click the » (arrows) to show more options.

 Usage displays the amount of storage space used and remaining:

-- If prompted by a support specialist, take a screenshot of the Storage panel and send it to them.
+- If prompted by a Riverside Support agent, take a screenshot of the Storage panel and send it to them.